How to Generate and Manage GPG Keys on Ubuntu Linux

 gpg --decrypt --output public.txt confidential.txt.enc

-You’ll be asked to provide your passphrase to allow access to your private key to decrypt the file.
+You will need to provide your passphrase to access your private key for decrypting the file.

 Enter the key to decrypt.